rilutham/rilutham.github.io/_posts/2016-02-26-how-to-import-data-from-excel-to-mysql.md

 +----+---------------------+--------------------+-------------+----------------+----------------+
 {% endhighlight %}

-By doing this practice, it will save your day if your data have thousands or even millions rows of rows.
+This practice will save your day if you have thousand or even million rows of data.

 Reference:
 [LOAD DATA INFILE in MariaDB](https://mariadb.com/kb/en/mariadb/load-data-infile/)